 The borders of Estonia will be reopened from June 1 to passengers arriving from European countries.
 Estonia will admit people with no symptoms arriving from the European Union, the members of the Schengen area and the United Kingdom of Great Britain and Northern Ireland.

-Citizens and residents of Austria, Bulgaria, the Czech Republic, Croatia, Cyprus, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Romania, Slovakia, Slovenia and Switzerland will be able to enter Estonia without having to undergo a 14-day quarantine period upon arrival.
+Citizens and residents of Cyprus, Denmark, Finland, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Norway, Slovakia, Slovenia, the United Kingdom and Vatikan will be able to enter Estonia without having to undergo a 14-day quarantine period upon arrival.

 Upon arrival in Estonia, a person must be in quarantine for 14 days if they have arrived from a country where the number of COVID-19 cases per 100,000 inhabitants has been more than 15 in the last 14 days.
-Travelers from Sweden, the United Kingdom, Belgium, Ireland, Portugal, Malta, and Spain must still undergo a period of quarantine.
+Travelers from Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, France, Iceland, Luxembourg, Malta, Monaco, the Netherlands, Poland, Portugal, Romania, San Marino, Spain, Sweden and Switzerland must still undergo a period of quarantine.

 When staying and working in Estonia, it is necessary to follow all the health requirements and restrictions in force at that time.